Towards the Pedagogical Steering of Large Language Models for Tutoring: A Case Study with Modeling Productive Failure

-On the two PF--designed problems, \texttt{Consistency} and \texttt{Country}, the \name-controlled LLM (V1) achieved a higher (statistically significant for \texttt{Consistency}, $p = .046$ with a 2-sample t-test) PF score than the baseline LLM (V2), signifying a higher fidelity to the PF tutoring strategy.
+On both test problems, the \name-controlled LLM (V1) achieved a higher (statistically significant for problem \texttt{Consistency}, $p = .046$ with a 2-sample t-test) PF score than the baseline LLM (V2), signifying a higher fidelity to the PF tutoring strategy.
 Furthermore, the baseline LLM (V2) failed to elicit multiple RSMs from students, while a student tutored by the \name-controlled LLM produced on average 2.6 RSMs during the tutoring session (the difference is statistically significant, $p = .05$ with a 2-sample t-test).
 In that regard, V1 succeeded in the PF process of making students explore as many solutions as possible.